aVadim483/fast-excel-reader/README.md

 | KEYS_COL_ONE_BASED  | columns from 1                                                                  |
 | KEYS_ONE_BASED      | rows from 1, columns from 1 (same as KEYS_ROW_ONE_BASED + KEYS_COL_ONE_BASED)   |

-Additional options that can be combined with index styles
+Additional options that can be combined with result modes

 | options         | descriptions                                 |
 |-----------------|----------------------------------------------|